 - (a) The TPP must delineate a root protection zone protecting all trees to be used to comply with the requirements of this Section.
-The root protection zone must measure the greater of: - (1) A one-foot radius from the trunk of the tree per each inch of diameter at breast height, or - (2) A six-foot radius around the tree. - 4.
-Review by County.
-The County reviews the plan for compliance with the requirements of this Article as a part of the Land Disturbance Permit review.
+The root protection zone must measure the greater of: - (1) A one-foot radius from the trunk of the tree per each inch of diameter at breast height, or - (2) A six-foot radius around the tree.

+4. Review by County.
+The Upon receipt of a TPP, the County must\reviews the plan for compliance with the requirements of this Article-as a part of the Land Disturbance